ALL Metrics

 Introduction

-Global studies indicate that inclusive and adaptable participation mechanisms are essential for engaging marginalized groups and fostering sustained involvement in decision-making processes (Affre et al., 2024).
-Likewise, analyses of political disaffection in Latin America show that interest in politics and institutional trust are central dimensions for understanding citizen disengagement, and that these dimensions must be carefully operationalized when proposing participatory frameworks (Cazorla-Martín et al., 2022).
-At the same time, inequalities between urban and rural areas continue to generate a profound gap in access to political participation processes.
-Rural communities, with strong ties to land and agricultural livelihoods, often remain disconnected from political decision-making spaces, fostering a sense of anti-political alienation (Canaza, 2024).
-This phenomenon not only limits effective representation but also hinders the formulation of public policies that adequately respond to local needs; therefore, any redesign of conventional participation models must prioritize social integration through more open and equitable systems (Martínez et al., 2022).
+Global studies indicate that inclusive and adaptable participation mechanisms are essential for engaging marginalised groups and fostering sustained participation in decision-making processes (Affre et al., 2024).
+Furthermore, analyses of political disaffection in Latin America show that interest in politics and institutional trust are central dimensions for understanding citizen disengagement, and must therefore be carefully operationalised when proposing participatory frameworks (Martínez et al., 2022).
+At the same time, inequalities between urban and rural areas continue to create a deep divide in access to political participation processes.
+Rural communities, with strong ties to the land and agricultural livelihoods, often remain disconnected from political decision-making spaces, fostering a sense of anti-political alienation (Canaza, 2024).
+This phenomenon not only limits effective representation but also hinders the formulation of public policies that adequately respond to local needs; therefore, any redesign of conventional participation models must prioritise social integration through more open and equitable systems (Martínez et al., 2022).

-To some extent, reinventing participation models involves not only technological but also the expansión of civic education approaches (Rodríguez, 2024).
-Political disaffection is closely linked to limited knowledge of participatory mechanisms and the exercise of civic rights, making it essential to implement programs that strengthen political culture and civic responsibility (Moyano & Solís, 2021).
-Such initiatives should equip citizens not only with awareness of the importance of participation but also with concrete tools for effective political and social engagement (Megías & Moreno, 2022).
+To a certain extent, reinventing models of participation involves not only incorporating technology, but also broadening approaches to civic education (Rodríguez, 2024).
+Political disengagement is closely linked to limited knowledge of participatory mechanisms and the exercise of citizens’ rights; it is therefore essential to implement programmes that strengthen political culture and civic responsibility (Moyano & Solís, 2021).
+These initiatives must provide citizens not only with an awareness of the participation, but also with concrete tools for effective political and social engagement (Megías & Moreno, 2022).
+Civic education must therefore be conceived as a preliminary and ongoing component of participatory processes, ensuring informed and committed engagement from all social sectors (Freire, 2023).

 Marco Teórico

-Classical models of conventional participation offer a deeper understanding of its role in contemporary democracy.
-The civic voluntarism model proposed by Verba et al. (1995) argues that conventional political participation is determined by key factors such as resources (time, money, civic skills), mobilization (invitations or stimuli from organizations and institutions), and motivations (political interest, sense of civic duty, political efficacy).
+Classic models of conventional participation offer a deeper understanding of its role in contemporary democracy.
+The model of civic voluntarism proposed by Verba et al. (1995) argues that conventional political participation is determined by key factors such as resources (time, money and civic skills), mobilisation (invitations or incentives from organisations and institutions), and motivations (political interest, a sense of civic duty, political efficacy).
+Within this framework, voting, campaign contributions, party membership, and participation in grassroots organisations constitute characteristic forms of conventional political engagement.
+Complementarily, Norris (2011) distinguishes between institutional participation (voting, party activity, contact with authorities) and non-institutional or cause-oriented participation (protests, boycotts, digital activism), highlighting that citizens often combine these forms of engagement depending on their levels of trust and value orientations.

-In operational terms, political disaffection is not treated as an abstract variable but is measured through two internal dimensions: institutional distrust and political-social distancing, which together capture the cognitive and behavioral manifestations of disengagement.
+In operational terms, political disaffection is not treated as an abstract variable but is measured through two internal dimensions: institutional distrust and political-social distancing, which together capture the cognitive and behavioural manifestations of disengagement.

 Institutional distrust as an internal dimension of political disaffection